 RENTAL SCAMS ON CRAIGSLIST IN THE VALLEY

-08/08/12 — In the Brownsville area, licensees who have rental listings in
+08/08/12 — In the Brownsville area, license holders who have rental listings in

 MLS with multiple pictures, are having their listings pulled redacted, and

 put on Craig's List.
-If the licensee rental price is say $1,000, the
+If the license holder rental price is say $1,000, the

 scammer is putting it out for $500.00 and when people contact the scammer,